paulmmay/blog.paulmay.org/about/index.md

 layout: default
 title: About
 ---
 Paul May is an Irish researcher and interaction designer, currently based in New York.
-Paul holds a graduate degree from NYU's Interactive Telecommunications Program and is a former Fulbright award winner.
+Paul holds a graduate degree from NYU's Interactive Telecommunications Program, which he attended  as a Fulbright award winner.

 ### Work
 <p class="noindent">Paul researches, designs and develops <a href="/work">interactive products, services and environments</a>.
 Clients include Abbey Theatre, Accenture, Barracuda FX, BBC, Carte Blanche Greetings, Comcast Corporation, Frog Design, Front, Memorial Sloan-Kettering Cancer Center, Microsoft, and TouchTunes.</p>